nm828/2_Movies/README.md

 Describe any challenges encountered while building the app.
    - Emulator was quitting the app.
    - Sometimes the information of the API was not loading
+   - Emulator stop working several times even when the code was correct
+   - Google Cloud Build API didn't allow me to log in to create a project, and the YouTube API KEY

 ### Open-source libraries used